 Starting up a business is challenging.
-The Small Business Resource Hub is an initiative that assists entrepreneurs with mentoring, investment opportunities, raising capital, networking and event opportunities and more.
+Plains Angels is an initiative that assists entrepreneurs with mentoring, investment opportunities, raising capital, networking and event opportunities and more.
 Executive Director Mike Colwell advises many startups in the community free of charge.

 Prospective entrepreneurs looking for funding can apply here.
 After the initial application, Plains Angels will use the following process to review applications:

 - After application, a quick screening process will determine if your company is within investment profile for Plains Angels.
 If so, you will be contacted by the pre-diligence team to get your documentation to schedule a presentation to Plains Angels.

 - The pre-diligence team assists you in aggregating the data required to present to the group.
 Plains Angels meets monthly to review applicant presentations.
 If there are multiple companies contending for the presentation slots at the monthly meeting, the investors themselves will vote on which two will present.
 If you are not asked to present in the first month following your application acceptance, you may be asked to present the following month.